Home Health Star Ratings

 - Patient Survey Star Ratings

 The Quality of Patient Care (QoPC) Star Rating is based on OASIS assessments and Medicare claims data.
-We first posted these ratings in July 2015 and we continue to update them quarterly based on new data posted on Care Compare.
+CMS first posted these ratings in July 2015, and CMS continues to update them quarterly based on new data posted on Care Compare.

 Patient Survey Star Ratings are based on the Home Health CAHPS Survey.
-We first posted these ratings in January 2016 and we continue to update them quarterly based on new data posted on Care Compare.
+CMS first posted these ratings in January 2016 and CMS continues to update them quarterly based on new data posted on Care Compare.

 Details about Quality of Patient Care star ratings